oSoWoSo/disroot-howto/pages/02.tutorials/02.Cloud/04.Apps/calendar/01.Web/docs.en.md

 ## Edit or delete events
 To edit or delete an event you've created, just click the event on your screen, edit it and then press "update".
-To delete it, you will find the botton on the top on the right.
+To delete it, you will find the button on the top on the right.

 ![](en/calendar_edit_menu8.png)